-Administration unveils plan to privatize Fannie, Freddie
+Treasury unveils plan to privatize Fannie Mae, Freddie Mac

 There are nitty-gritty details of housing finance in the plan, but the central change is ending the conservatorships.
 Officials haven’t given a timeline for the administrative action.

-Mark Calabria, the head of the FHFA, indicated recently that it wouldn’t be any time soon, and likely after 2020.
+Mark Calabria, the director of the FHFA, indicated recently that it wouldn’t be any time soon, and likely after 2020.
 Some conditions will have to be met for the companies to be “ready to exit,” he said.
 They include ensuring the companies have sufficient capital to operate, and to continue on their own in the event of a severe economic downturn.

 Other changes outlined in the plan would have to be approved by Congress.
 They include replacing Fannie and Freddie’s affordable housing goals with more “tailored support” for first-time homebuyers and low- and moderate-income borrowers.

-Note: This story has been corrected to show the name of the agency is the Federal Housing Finance Agency.